Kuching Civic Centre

 The Kuching Civic Centre Dewan Suarah Kuching) is a major landmark in Kuching, Sarawak, Malaysia.
-The building was officially opened on 1 August 1988 following the proclamation of Kuching as a city status.
+The building was officially opened on 1 August 1988 by former chief minister Tun Pehin Sri Abdul Taib Mahmud.

 Features

 The viewing platform at the top of the futuristic Civic Centre tower offers the best all-round views of Kuching and the surrounding areas.
 The city and its hinterland, Mount Serapi, Mount Santubong and even the mountains of Kalimantan are visible on a clear day.